 I do feel like I have to apologize for some of the bad cellphone photos during my baking.
 But I’m a mess when I bake and couldn’t handle holding an expensive and heavy camera on top of it.
 It was much easier to just grab my phone and snap some photos.
 Baking and cooking tutorials are definitely not my strength, yah know?!

-You also need a round cake pan with a removable bottom.
+You also need a round springform cake pan with a removable bottom.
 The bottom part is used for the layers.
-I use two of these HERE to make the layer baking faster.
+I use two of them to make the layer baking faster.
 This type of cake pan is very commonly used for baking in Germany.
-It doesn’t really matter what size you use the larger diameter makes a flatter cake with less layers and a smaller diameter makes a higher cake with more layers.
+It doesn’t really matter what size you use the larger diameter makes a flatter cake with fewer layers and a smaller diameter makes a higher cake with more layers.
 It’s total preference.
-Mine are 9 inch springforms.
+Mine are 9-inch springforms.

-If you want to make the gluten free version then try the King Arthur Flour (HERE).
+If you want to make the gluten-free version then try the King Arthur Flour.
 Their products are amazing.
 Our entire family is obsessed with the boxed pancake mix.
-You can create the best gluten free pancakes ever with it.
+You can create the best gluten-free pancakes ever with it.
 We just discovered it at the beach this summer.
-We actually ordered this 6 pack HERE and the price is very compatible with what it costs at our local Wegmans.
+We actually ordered a 6 pack and the price is very compatible with what it costs at our local Wegmans.

 Schichttorte or German layered cake recipe